 - The user can become nauseated and may vomit from using the drug, as well as while withdrawing from it.

-- Heroin users and addicts become extremely constipated and often need laxatives to feel comfortable.
+- Heroin users become extremely constipated and often need laxatives to feel comfortable.

 - The user may have skin infections or other infections from a compromised immune system.